mongodb/specifications/source/enumerate-collections.rst

 database command, which limits the command result to only include collection names.
 NOTE: ``nameOnly`` is applied before any filter is applied.

+MongoDB 4.0 also added an ``authorizedCollections`` boolean option to the ``listCollections`` command, which can be used to limit the command result to only include collections the user is authorized to use.
+Drivers MUST always specify ``authorizedCollections`` as true when they intend to access collection names from the ``listCollections`` command.

 Example return::

     [